| f_factors | R Documentation |

 Outputs a summary data frame with details about each column, including its type, class, number of observations, missing values, factor levels, and labels.

 Returns the modified data frame with the specified (or all suitable) columns converted to factors.
-Can also force a print of a summary of the data frame's structure to the console (console = TRUE).
+Can also force a print of a summary of the data frame's structure to the console (properties = TRUE).

 Sander H. van Delden plantmind@proton.me